fourstix/Sparkfun_CircuitPython_QwiicRelay/README.rst

 Usage Example
 =============
-* `Qwiic Relay Hookup Guide <https://learn.sparkfun.com/tutorials/qwiic-single-relay-hookup-guide>`_ - The Arduino examples in the Hookup Guide are available for Python with this library
+* `Qwiic Single Relay Hookup Guide <https://learn.sparkfun.com/tutorials/qwiic-single-relay-hookup-guide>`_ - The Arduino examples in the Hookup Guide are available for Python with this library
 * `CircuitPython on a Raspberry Pi <https://learn.adafruit.com/circuitpython-on-raspberrypi-linux>`_ - Basic information on how to install CircuitPython on a Raspberry Pi.

 Contributing